1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Causes and Risk Factors

-Heart or kidney disease - poor circulation can affect colonic vessels
+Heart or kidney disease - the impaired circulation may involve colonic vessels.

-Family history - genetic predisposition to vessel fragility
+Parental history - genetic vulnerability to vessel fragility.

 Signs and Symptoms